 25 super-powered kids on geek TV

-To mark Believe’s UK premiere tonight, we revisit 25 of geek TV’s most memorable children with supernatural abilities…
+Now that Stranger Things has launched, we celebrate 25 of geek TV’s most memorable children with supernatural abilities…

-Controlling her abilities, however, isn’t something young Bo has yet mastered, and she’s not the only one.
-Bo Adams is the latest in the long and varied line of child characters who’ve struggled with their unpredictable and extraordinary powers.
+Take Eleven, the mysterious child at the centre of Netflix's ace new series Stranger Things, she's the latest in the long and varied line of child characters who’ve struggled with their unpredictable and extraordinary powers.

-Keeping our choices to live-action television characters like Bo whose power doesn’t come from witchcraft, a magical tool or sci-fi gadget, we revisit 25 of geek TV’s most memorable super-powered kids…
+Keeping our choices to live-action television characters like Eleven, whose power doesn’t come from witchcraft, a magical tool or sci-fi gadget, we revisit 25 of geek TV’s most memorable super-powered kids…

 Bo Adams – Believe

-Powers: So far, telekinesis, animal control, precognition, the empathetic ability to read people’s pain, and potentially much, much more...
+Powers: Telekinesis, animal control, precognition, the empathetic ability to read people’s pain, and much, much more...

 Who is she?
 A foster child who has had unexplained supernatural abilities since birth.
 As the future of the world rests on her fate, Bo is under the protection of one group (led by Delroy Lindo’s Winters) and being hunted by another (led by Kyle Maclachlan’s Roman Skouras).
 In Believe’s first episode, Bo is teamed up with wrongfully convicted death row inmate Tate and sent on the run.
 Her journey will teach her more about her past, her powers and her potential.